mudthomas/playlist_maker/README.md

 * I might make an executable to let other, jealous users make use of it.
 * Perhaps I will look into incorporating Discord API in order to send commands to the bot.
 For now I make use of the crownseeder admin command.
+* It would be cool to include the weight of different opponents.
+Since for example, stealing the crown of the person just below you is better than the very last person.
+Also, I have not considered that the user might not actually be number one already, silly me.
+Stealing from people above you would clearly be more advantageous.